uwctri/AudioRecorder/README.md

 ## What does it do?

-AudioRecorder allows for audio capture of the PC's microphone and audio-out.
-It was originally created to easily capture VOIP calls for later review as apart of a redcap study.
+AudioRecorder allows for audio capture of the PC's microphone and audio-out, users can upload the recording to the Redcap web server or download it to their local machine.
+This EM was originally created to easily capture VOIP calls for later review as apart of a clinical study.

 ## Installing